Koenkk/zigbee2mqtt.io/docs/devices/TI0001-socket.md

 ## Notes

 After pairing device will be shown as "TI0001" device.
-Need to manually trigger a re-configure of the device either using web-frontend of Zigbee2MQTT or using [MQTT message](../guide/usage/mqtt_topics_and_messages.md#zigbee2mqttbridgerequestdeviceconfigure) right after pairing.
+Need to manually trigger a re-configure of the device either using WebUI of Zigbee2MQTT or using [MQTT message](../guide/usage/mqtt_topics_and_messages.md#zigbee2mqttbridgerequestdeviceconfigure) right after pairing.
 In case of problems it's recommended to remove device and than retry pairing and re-configuring device.